-- 7. The validity of a registration number shall remain suspended until the host has rectified the relevant information and documentation with the competent authorities.
-Upon reception, via the functionality referred to in Article 4(2), point (d), and verification of the accuracy, completeness and correctness of the information and documentation provided by the host, the competent authorities shall reinstate the registration number. - 8.
-The competent authority shall inform the hosts about the redress mechanisms available in relation to the steps taken pursuant to paragraphs 2 to 5 and 7. - 9.
-Where a Member State requires hosts to submit further information and documentation as referred to in Article 5(3), the competent authority finds that there are serious doubts as regards the compliance with national, regional or local rules as referred to in Article 2.2(a), it may apply the provisions of this Article to such information or documentation provided that the requirement in question is non-discriminatory, proportionate and complies with Union law. - 10.
-Where a registration procedure applies, Member States shall ensure that national law enables competent authorities to order providers of online short-term rental platforms to remove listings related to units offered without a registration number or offered with an invalid registration number.
+- 9. Where a Member State requires hosts to submit further information and documentation as referred to in Article 5(3), and where the competent authority finds that there are serious doubts as regards the compliance with national, regional or local rules as referred to in Article 2(2)(a), it may apply the provisions of this Article to such information or documentation provided that the requirement in question is non-discriminatory, proportionate and complies with Union law. - 10.
+Where a registration procedure applies, Member States shall ensure that national law enables competent authorities to order providers of online short-term rental platforms to provide the requested information and to remove listings related to units offered without a registration number, offered with an invalid registration number, or in the case of misuse of a registration number.